 Still, choosing one that suits you can vastly improve your internet browsing experience while also potentially lowering monthly costs by ditching that slow and expensive router your ISP provides you with.

 1. Access Speed

 Next up, there is access speed.
 Understanding this is very important for making sure your new modem router is actually in some way better than your old one.

-Docsis Version: The newest, and thus, fastest version of DOCSIS is 3.1.
+Docsis Version: The newest, and thus, the fastest version of DOCSIS is 3.1.
 Modem routers with this version installed are pretty rare and expensive, as of early 2018.
-The maximum speed for up and downstream activity, i.e. both getting files from your PC onto the internet and vice versa, allowed by DOCSIS 3.1 is about 2 and 10Gbps, or 268,435,456 and 1,342,177,280B/s (bytes per second), respectively.
+The maximum speed for up and downstream activity, i.e., both getting files from your PC onto the internet and vice versa, allowing by DOCSIS 3.1 is about 2 and 10Gbps, or 268,435,456 and 1,342,177,280B/s (bytes per second), respectively.

-Docsis 3.0: The earlier and more common version of DOCSIS is 3.0.
+Docsis 3.0: The earlier and more standard version of DOCSIS is 3.0.
 This version was released in 2008 and as such, is vastly more common than the relatively recent 3.1.